Tom Constanten: Tenure in the Grateful Dead

-Life after the Dead
+Life after the Grateful Dead

 After leaving the Grateful Dead, Constanten collaborated with Joe McCord, a mime who performed as "Rubber Duck."
 This culminated in Constanten writing the music for McCord's Tarot, a mime play based on the tarot deck that was performed at the Chelsea Theater Center in Brooklyn, New York, in 1970.
 Although a proposed Off-Broadway run in Manhattan never occurred, the musicians associated with the project (including Constanten, former Country Joe and the Fish drummer Gary "Chicken" Hirsh and composer Paul Dresher) performed several shows at the Village Gate before relocating to Los Angeles, where they continued to perform as Touchstone, an instrumental rock band.
 During this period, Constanten worked on a proposed musical version of Frankenstein for Hair producer Michael Butler, who also considered mounting a production of Tarot.
 Touchstone's debut album (Tarot) was released by United Artists Records in 1972 and contained much of the music intended for the play; however, according to Constanten, "United Artists Records was cool to instrumental bands, though, so they didn't promote the album a whole lot.
 The fact that the show didn't catch fire during the New York run didn't help.
 So the second album our contract mentioned (and we had material for) evaporated into the fog on the Hollywood hills."